sidhika3/Room77_Assignment/README.md

 use this command :- node node_modules\protractor\bin\protractor config.js or nvm test To Skip Testcase

-In case some test should not run because of bug or any other reasonable reason tag "@skip" should be added to feature file There should be a link to bug ticket or comment why the test is skipped
+In case some test should not run because of bug or any other reasonable reason tag “@skip” should be added to feature file There should be a link to bug ticket or comment why the test is skipped